-The cond-expand declaration has the same syntax and semantics as the cond-expand expression type, except that it may contain any library declarations rather than just expressions.
+The cond-expand declaration has the same syntax and semantics as the cond-expand expression type, except that it expands to library declarations rather than expressions.

 One possible implementation of libraries is as follows: After all cond-expand library declarations are expanded, a new environment is constructed for the library consisting of all imported bindings.
-The expressions and declarations from all begin, include and include-ci library declarations are expanded in that environment in the order in which they occur in the library.
-Alternatively, cond-expand and import declarations may be processed in left to right order interspersed with the processing of expressions and declarations, with the environment growing as imported bindings are added to it by each import declaration.
+The expressions from all begin, include and include-ci library declarations are expanded in that environment in the order in which they occur in the library.
+Alternatively, cond-expand and import declarations may be processed in left to right order interspersed with the processing of other declarations, with the environment growing as imported bindings are added to it by each import declaration.

-When a library is loaded, its top-level expressions are executed in textual order.
+When a library is loaded, its expressions are executed in textual order.
 If a library's definitions are referenced in the expanded form of a program or library body, then that library must be loaded before the expanded program or library body is evaluated.
 This rule applies transitively.
 If a library is imported by more than one program or library, it may possibly be loaded additional times.

-Similarly, during the expansion of a library, if a syntax keyword imported from a library is needed to expand the library, then the imported library must be visited before the expansion of the importing library.
+Similarly, during the expansion of a library (foo), if any syntax keywords imported from another library (bar) are needed to expand the library, then the library (bar) must be expanded and its syntax definitions evaluated before the expansion of (foo).